OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 If `pinned-maps` is set to `true` in the interface configuration then the map will be pinned under `/sys/fs/bpf/suricata-eth0-ipv4_drop`.

-You can then use a tool to manage the IPv4 addresses in the map.
+You can then use a tool like `bpfctrl` to manage the IPv4 addresses in the map.

 Hardware bypass with Netronome
 ------------------------------